def function(param1: Int, param2: String): String = {

 def random = math.random()

-keywordFunctions are defined with the def
+def keywordFunctions are defined with the def keyword in Scala.

-keyword come the parameters, which are optional.
+After the def keyword come the parameters, which are optional.

-function in the above example has no parameters, but because it’s defined
+The random function in the above example has no parameters, but because it’s defined

-keyword it will be treated as a function, i.e. it will be computed or
+with the def keyword it will be treated as a function, i.e. it will be computed or

 evaluated every time it’s called.